MStaffbane/SQLLitePyProject/README.md

 - Minor Clear Screen issues (Screen clears to be optimised to clear only at appropriate times)
 - Video could be re-recorded and test cases more carefully used
+- Questionable if SQLlite is required or not for use.

 #### Possible Improvements